chrisboo/cueclick/README.md

 - Allow users to control the presentation by swiping left and right
 - Display corresponding speaker notes (i.e. script) on connected mobile devices
 - Switch script display in response to mobile controls
+- Automatically 'sign out' users and redirect them to secret key login page whenever the corresponding web client has signed out on desktop

 ## Instructions -- How to run the code